Consider a general continuous-time

 The reach sets for systems with disturbances computed by the Ellipsoidal Toolbox are CLRS.
 Henceforth, when describing backward reachability, reach sets refer to CLRS or CLBRS.
 Recall that for continuous-time linear systems maxmin and minmax CLRS coincide, and the same is true for maxmin and minmax CLBRS.

-The reach set is a symmetric compact convex set, whose center evolves in time according to
+symmetric compact convex set, whose center evolves in time according to

 (58)

-Fix a vector , and consider the solution of the adjoint equation
+Fix a vector , and consider the solution

 (59)